-While we now offer many product features, from pollen counts to 4 day forecasting, the BreezoMeter Air Quality Index remains our core feature, included in all plans and used by most if not all of our clients.
+While we now offer many product features, from pollen counts to 4 day forecasting, the BreezoMeter Air Quality Index remains our core feature, included in all plans and used by almost all of our clients.

-How, and why, did we come up with the index?
+How, and why, did we come up with and establish this global, unified approach?

 Variations in National Air Quality Indexes (AQIs)

 Almost every country in the world calculates an Air Quality Index (AQI) - a scale of numbers that represents the current or daily air quality levels in different areas.
-AQIs are based on local air quality standards and pollutants concentrations specific to each country.
+AQIs are based on local air quality standards and pollutant concentrations, specific to each country.

-Thus there is a great variety of "air quality languages".
-Each AQI, of each country, is different and that can be quite confusing for end users, as well as complex in terms of product development.
-That is why we created a new, unique and uniform air quality index – the Breezometer AQI that provides a clear and intuitive way to read and understand real-time air quality information.
+As a result of all of the individual country AQIs, there is a great variety of "air quality languages."
+Each AQI of each country, can be different and that can be quite confusing for end users, as well as complex in terms of product development.
+For this reason, BreezoMeter created a new, unique and uniform air quality index – the Breezometer AQI, BAQI, that provides a clear and intuitive way to read and understand real-time air quality information.
+If you want to compare air quality where you are, versus where you are planning your vacation, or where your relatives live, or where there are news reports of critically bad air pollution, you want to see all of the measures on the same scale.

 Introducing the BAQI

-Breezometer AQI (BAQI) has been developed by our R&D team based on academic research, national AQIs, and other important considerations.
+Breezometer Air Quality Index, BAQI, was developed based on academic research, national AQIs, and other important considerations.
 The BAQI scale goes from 0 = "poor" to 100 = "excellent" with 5 color-coded categories of equal lengths, as you can see below:

-The efforts we've put in to build a worldwide Air Quality Index have translated into satisfied customers, who are able to display our global AQI, &/or national Air Quality Indexes, as we always provide both, in each and every country we cover.
+The efforts to build a worldwide air quality index have contributed to our customers' satisfaction, who are able to display our global BAQI, &/or national or local air quality indexes, as we always provide both, in each and every country we cover.

 Jeffery Johnson, Director of Global Digital Marketing | Dermalogica